wilfredmulenga/random-caller/README.md

-# Call Me
+# Random Caller
-A mobile app that helps you randomly pick three people from your contacts to call
+A mobile app that helps you randomly pick people from your contacts to call and re-connect with.

 ## Development
 This project was built with [Expo](https://expo.io/).
 To run in development: